zulip/zulip/zerver/webhooks/gci/doc.md

 To set up the webhook, send the URL you constructed above to gci-support@google.com to be configured.

-Note that because the GCI outgoing webhook API is very new, this integration only supports the "abandon" event type.
-We plan to expand it further as the other event types are documented.
+Note that the GCI outgoing webhook API is very new.
+While it supports all event types of the GCI webhook API, it might need further improvements.

 {!congrats.md!}